-The Suicidal Behaviors Questionnaire - Revised (SBQ-R) is a four-item questionnaire.
-Item 1 assesses lifetime suicidality (suicidal thoughts and actions), and participants were asked to rate their experiences on a rating scale from one (never) to six (I have attempted to kill myself, and really hoped to die).
-Item 2 assesses suicidal ideation in the past year, and participants were asked to rate the frequency of ideation on a rating scale from one (never) to five (very often).
-Item 3 assesses lifetime suicide plans and participants were asked to rate frequency and intent using a rating scale from one (no) to five (yes, more than once, and really wanted to do it).
-Item

-4 assesses self-reported future risk of suicide, and participants were asked to rate the likelihood that they would commit suicide in the future using a rating scale from zero (never) to six (very likely).
+The Suicidal Behaviors Questionnaire-Revised (SBQ-R) is a four-item questionnaire.
+Item 1 assesses lifetime suicidality (suicidal thoughts and actions), and participants were asked to rate their experiences on a rating scale from 1 (never) to 6 (I have attempted to kill myself, and really hoped to die).
+Item 2 assesses suicidal ideation in the past year, and participants were asked to rate the frequency of ideation on a rating scale from 1 (never) to 5 (very often).
+Item 3 assesses lifetime suicide plans and participants were asked to rate frequency and intent using a rating scale from 1 (no) to 5 (yes, more than once, and really wanted to do it).
+Item 4 assesses self-reported future risk of suicide, and participants were asked to rate the likelihood that they would commit suicide in the future using a rating scale from 0 (never) to 6 (very likely).
 As usually assessed, a total suicide risk score was calculated summing the weighted items.
-Scores > 6 and > 7, respectively, indicate clinically significant suicide risk compared to general and psychiatric inpatient populations.
+Scores >6 and >7, respectively, indicate clinically significant suicide risk compared to general and psychiatric inpatient populations.